nathanvdv/URLfinder/README.md

 #### 6. `Prediction_pipeline.py`
 - **Description**:  Serves as a pipeline for making predictions with the trained models.
 - **Instructions**: Run this script with Python 3.x.
 Ensure all dependencies are installed.
 Load the trained model before making predictions.
-- **Output**: This script can be integrated into a production environment for real-time predictions.
+- **Output**: The output is a .parquet file with the predicted URLs and their domains.
+It can contain multiple different URLs.
+This script can be integrated into a production environment for real-time predictions.

 ## License